terrafirmatrekker/ren-react/README.md

 # ren-react
- React wrapper for RenJS and GAtewayJS
+ React wrapper for RenJS and GatewayJS